Site Map | Contact | Directory

 Founded in the early 1950’s, the Counseling Program strives for excellence and has a successful history of preparing emerging counselors for the field.
 The Counseling Program confers the master’s degree in both School Counseling and Community Counseling.

 The program’s mission of preparing counselors to be leaders for a just and humane world draws high-quality students from across the country.
 Small class sizes, accessible faculty, and evening courses make for flexible scheduling and ideal learning conditions.
 Students interact with faculty who are leaders in the field and nationally recognized for their research.
 The program also has a strong local and national reputation of preparing diverse, ethical, reflective, clinically skilled and multiculturally competent counselors for the profession.
 The faculty's commitment to excellence is grounded in the program's mission and reflected in its accreditation.
 The School Counseling and Community Counseling Programs are both fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP is the premiere accrediting body for graduate counseling programs.
-The program holds the distinction of being one of five CACREP-accredited institutions in Washington State and the only CACREP-accredited program in the Seattle metropolitan area.
+The program holds the distinction of being one of five CACREP-accredited institutions in Washington State.
 Additionally, the School Counseling Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The program’s accreditation reflects the faculty’s commitment to providing students with the highest level of training.

 Find out more about our program at an info session, or find out about admission requirements.